 Chen, W., Huang, G., Miller, J., Lee, K. H., Mauro, D., Stephens, B., & Li, X. (2018).
 “As We Grow, It Will Become a Priority”: American Mobile Start-Ups’ Privacy Practices.
 American Behavioral Scientist, 62(10), 1338-1355.

-While I understand how privacy matters can influence employees' perception regarding their information loss, in the present study, this issue was not raised by employees as one of the main themes, therefore I did not elaborate on this issue.
-Still, reading the above articles gave me an idea about the perception of digital possession as forming identity from the perspective of companies and organizations.
-I referred to this idea on the theoretical background section (p.
+While I understand how privacy issues can influence employees' perceptions of their information loss, this issue was not raised by employees as one of the main themes in the present study, and therefore, I did not elaborate on this issue.
+Still, the articles suggested by the reviewer gave me an idea about the perception of digital possession as forming identity from the perspective of companies and organizations.
+I refer to this idea on the theoretical background section (p.
 7)

 In terms of presentation, I would rather want to see some thematic organization in the result section.
 I see it was attempted, yet it will be very helpful if this work can be organized even more clearly.
 For instance, under the general theory of "self“extension”, I wanted to see more clear development of sub-themes that are tightly linked back to the notion of self-extension.
 This way, readers would remember the general findings even more quickly and appreciate the authors’ work.

 Revisions have been made accordingly.
-The finding section (pp. 10-18) was restructured according to the thematic analysis and an introduction at the beginning of this section was added, describing how one theme lead to the other and how it is linked to the notion of self-extension.
+The findings section (pp. 10-18) was restructured according to the thematic analysis and an introduction at the beginning of this section was added, describing how one theme lead to the other and how it is linked to the notion of self-extension.

 On page 8, we see this: